jroper/erqx/README.md

 ## Custom themes

 Custom themes can be made by implementing `au.id.jazzy.erqx.engine.models.BlogTheme`.
-The main methods on this to implement are `main`, `blogPost`, `blogPosts` and `notFound`, the default implementations of these use the default them.
+The entry points to the theme are `blogPost`, `blogPosts` and `notFound`, the default implementations of these methods use the default theme.

 Typically, these methods will simply delegate to Scala templates (as the default implementations do).

-The `main` method provides the decorator that the default templates for the other 3 page types use.
-If implementing them, it is not necessary to implement the `main` method.
-However it is provided so that to change the overall style of the site, only the `main` method needs to be overridden.
+The other methods are used by the default theme.
+The `main` method provides the decorator that the entry points use.

+The default theme main template also delegates to the `head`, `navigation` and `footer` templates.
+For simple themes, it will often suffice to simply override some of these methods.

 ## Samples